darinama/Minecraft-Wiki/resources.md

   <img src="./img/resources/birch-planks.png" width="180" height="180">
 </p>

 Wood is used to craft planks, a very basic item.
-Planks are used to craft a large number of things, including sticks which are used to craft all of the essential tools such as pickaxes, axes, hoes, swords, and shovels.
+Planks are used to craft a large number of things, including sticks which are used to craft all of the essential tools such as pickaxes, axes, hoes, swords, and shovels (please refer to [Crafting](crafting)).
 Wood can be burned in an oven to create charcoal.

 ## Stone